JonathanWilbur/mueller-report/volume1.md

 early 2016, the Russian government employed a second form of interference: cyber intrusions (hacking) and releases of hacked materials damaging to the Clinton campaign.
 The Russian intelligence service known as the Main intelligence directorate of the general Staff of the Russian Army (GRU) carried out these operations.

 In March 2016, the GRU began hacking the email accounts of Clinton campaign volunteers and employees, including campaign chairman John Podesta.
 In April 2016, the GRU hacked into the computer networks of the democratic congressional campaign committee (DCCC) and the democratic national committee (DNC).
 The GRU stole hundreds of thousands of documents from the compromised email accounts and networks.
 Around the time that the DNC announced in mid-June 2016 the Russian government's role in hacking its network, the GRU began disseminating stolen materials through the fictitious online personas "DCLeaks" and "Guccifer 2.0."
 The GRU later released additional materials through the organization WikiLeaks.
 The presidential campaign of Donald J. Trump ("Trump campaign" or "campaign") showed interest in WikiLeaks's releases of documents and welcomed their potential to damage candidate Clinton. beginning in June 2016, **\[ REDACTED: Harm to Ongoing Matter \]** forecast to senior campaign officials that WikiLeaks would release information damaging to candidate Clinton.
 WikiLeaks's first release came in July 2016.
 Around the same time, candidate Trump announced that he hoped Russia would recover emails described as missing from a private server used b Clinton when she was secretary of State (he later said that he was speaking sarcastically).
-WikiLeaks began releasing Podesta's stolen emails on October 7, 2016, less than one hour after a U.S. media outlet released video considered damaging to candidate Trump. section III of this Report details the Office's investigation into the Russian hacking operations, as well as other efforts by Trump campaign
+**\[ REDACTED: Harm to Ongoing Matter \]** WikiLeaks began releasing Podesta's stolen emails on October 7, 2016, less than one hour after a U.S. media outlet released video considered damaging to candidate Trump. section III of this Report details the Office's investigation into the Russian hacking operations, as well as other efforts by Trump campaign